For many DIYers, cutting aluminum is integral in many home projects. This soft metal is used in many materials, from the roof to a bike frame.

 - Metal cutting – as the name suggests, this type of blade is designed to cut through various metals such as aluminum, metal sheet, and steel.

-Which of those types of blade do you use to cut aluminum?
+Which of those types of blades do you use to cut aluminum?

 A metal cutting blade, which comes in various sizes and materials like carbide and steel, can cut through aluminum.
 It can also be used in cutting other materials like vinyl, hardwood, softwood, and plexiglass.